Camwood Training Bats are used by over 300 schools, colleges and universities as well as pro teams.

 |Adult Baseball Team Packages||Adult Softball Team Packages||Youth Baseball Team Packages||Youth Softball Team Packages|

-The CamWood Trainer has become the preferred training bat of pros and colleges.
-With its perfectly balanced design, it allows you to overload in order to build more power and bat speed while developing the proper hand path to the ball.
+CamWood Training Bats have become the preferred training bat of pros and colleges.
+With its perfectly balanced design, the CamWood Trainer allows you to overload in order to build more power and bat speed while developing the proper hand path to the ball.

 With a marine grade polyethylene base and powder coated galvanized steel;